 If you've scrolled through Instagram lately (and we know you have), there's a good chance that among your friends' and follower's posts, you've noticed more than a few tarot decks (or posts with captions nodding at tarot readings) popping up in your feed.
 While you may have at one point considered that to be super woo-woo (hi, guilty), as soon as you experience tarot for yourself, you'll likely change your mind.
-After all, pulling anywhere from one to 12 cards can shed light on your past, present, and future in a way that you never thought could.
+After all, pulling anywhere from one to 12 cards can shed light on your past, present, and future in a way that you never thought possible.

 Of course, in order to understand the cards you pull, you'll first have to learn how to read tarot cards.
 That's where we come in.
 Ahead, you'll find a deep dive into all things tarot courtesy of two deck creators.
 Grab your crystals and read along.